acumartini/dectet-public/README.md

 Quick Start:
 - **IMPORTANT**: The computer **must** be plugged into the device port when the device starts (or restarts) this Rack, otherwise, the device will restart to the default Rack.
 - Open your computer audio settings and select the `dectet` for input, output, or both.
-This will route audio to and from your computer through the dectet usb audio interface.
+This will route audio to and from your computer through the dectet audio interface.
 - If using a DAW, choose the dectet as the audio interface in the audio settings.

 ```mermaid